 Bluff.

 A brazen CEO just tried to mine the floor of Sydney Harbour.
 The lawyers are performing, the politicians are scrambling, the banks are exposed, and a blockchain startup is tokenising the class action finance.
 Kalshi markets opened moments ago.
 This puzzle race turns the city into a scene of corporate scandal.
-The clues are hidden in the machinery of corporate Australia and the instincts that serve you best are the ones you'd never put on a résumé.
+The clues are buried in the machinery of corporate manoeuvring, and the instincts that serve you best may put you in conflict with the neo-reactionary highbrows who front these power structures.

 Stock move